ku-cms/TrackerDAQ/README.md

 ## Using RD53B chips

-TODO: Finish updating port card instructions!
+TODO: Finish updating instructions!
+- Include port card and RD53B chip power settings.
+- Update installation section, including soft link and xml setup.
+- Move TAP1 setting details to a new section.
+- Move debugging errors to a new section.

 Latest setup (from 2023) for an RD53B SCC (CROCv1) with optical readout using an optical FMC and a port card.